Pierre Roux-Dorlut

-Pierre Roux-Dorlut (October 10, 1919-19 February 1995) was a French architect and urbanist, associated with Daniel Badani.
+Pierre Roux-Dorlut (October 10, 1919 - 19 February 1995) was a French architect and urbanist from Puy-en-Velay.
+He worked alongside Daniel Badani.

-Fifty years of common work
+Career with Daniel Badani

-Roux-Dorlut was born in Puy-en-Velay.
-In 1946 he formed with Badani a partnership to study the rebuilding of the Languedoc, and that partnership, based on a common architectural training and reinforced by a common regional background, was cemented by more than fifty years of work, struggle and friendship.
+In 1946, Roux-Dorlut partnered with Badani to study the rebuilding of the Languedoc, and that partnership, based on a common architectural training and reinforced by a common regional background, was cemented by more than fifty years of work, struggle and friendship.

 A "partnership" suggests reciprocal influence, complementary enrichment, a dialogue in which the naturel inclination of each partner is tempered by that of the other.
 However, for those who know Roux-Dorlut well, it is possible to discern the impact of the individual personality on their joint achievements.
 They carry out their professional programs together, but the final embodiment in form often reveals the dominant influence of one or the other.

 Daniel Badani shows a certain classicism, even a taste for the baroque, tendencies curbed by Roux-Dorlut who, five years younger and of an austere and determined character, tends to simplify by finding everywhere a contemporary expression in architecture.

-Their first achievements were in Africa, notably in Abidjan where they built, among other works, the courtrooms for the Palace of Justice, the Central Posts and Telecommunications Building, and various residential districts; in Dakar, where they built the Palais du Grand Conseil, which became the National Assembly of Senegal; and in Bouake, where they built the general hospital.
-In France they produced the plans and numerous buildings for the Centre for Nuclear Studies at Marcoul and at Cadarache, competition projects like the Vincennes Stadium, residential complexes both in the South and in the Paris area, and educational, industrial, public, and administrative buildings throughout the country.